Neuropsychological Testing

 What types of conditions do you assess?

 Our practice mainly focuses on medical and neurological injuries and illnesses.
-This can include dementia/memory loss (Alzheimer's disease, Lewy Body disease, frontotemporal dementia, alcohol-related dementia), brain injury (ranging from concussion to severe), stroke and aneurysm, lack of oxygen (sleep apnea, drug overdose, asphyxiation), motor disorders (Parkinson’s disease, ALS, progressive supranuclear palsy, multiple systems atrophy), toxic exposure (mold, lead, mercury, solvents, etc.), viral/bacterial infections (Lyme, hepatitis, syphilis, herpes, meningitis), metabolic (diabetes, thyroid dysfunction, vitamin deficiency), organ failure or sepsis (heart, liver, kidneys), prion disease (creutzfeldt-jakob disease), genetic disorders, autoimmune (multiple sclerosis, lupus, chronic inflammatory process), brain tumors, cancer and the effects of cancer treatment.
+This can include dementia/memory loss (Alzheimer's disease, Lewy Body disease, frontotemporal dementia, alcohol-related dementia), brain injury (ranging from concussion to severe), stroke and aneurysm, lack of oxygen (sleep apnea, drug overdose, asphyxiation), motor disorders (Parkinson’s disease, ALS, progressive supranuclear palsy, multiple systems atrophy), toxic exposure (mold, lead, mercury, solvents, etc.), viral/bacterial infections (Lyme, hepatitis, syphilis, herpes, meningitis), metabolic (diabetes, thyroid dysfunction, vitamin deficiency), organ failure or sepsis (heart, liver, kidneys), prion disease (Creutzfeldt-Jakob disease), genetic disorders, autoimmune (multiple sclerosis, lupus, chronic inflammatory process), brain tumors, cancer and the effects of cancer treatment.

 What is the benefit of neuropsychological testing?